 isMountedflag and you get a state update on an unmounted component

-I've shipped all four of these bugs.
+All four of these bugs ship to production constantly.
 The fix isn't discipline, it's the right tool.

 The Evolution of React Data Fetching